How to Choose a Mortgage Lender in New York: Ultimate Guide

 The 30-year Mortgage

-In a 30-year loan, the balance will decrease more slowly, as the buyer is essentially “renting” the same amount of money for twice as long as the 15-year mortgage.
+In a 30-year loan, the balance will decrease more slowly, as the buyer is essentially "renting" the same amount twice as long as the 15-year mortgage.

-The gap between the two mortgages is most evident when taking interest rates into account.
+The gap between the two mortgages is most evident when considering interest rates.

-For example, if the interest rate is 4%, the borrower will be paying over 2x’s more interest to borrow the same amount over 30 years, as compared to a 15-year loan scenario.
+For example, if the interest rate is 4%, the borrower will pay over 2x more interest to borrow the same amount over 30 years, compared to a 15-year loan scenario.

-So, the main advantage of a 30-year mortgage is the low monthly payment, which for most cash-strapped buyers, is the most popular type of loan.
+So, the main advantage of a 30-year mortgage is the low monthly payment, the most popular type of loan for cash-strapped buyers.

 The 15-year mortgage